eager-dev/eagerx/docs/_shared/engine_graph.rst

   graph.gui()

-Also, after using the :func:`~eagerx.core.entities.Object.make` method to make an object, we can visualize the :class:`~eagerx.core.graph_engine.EngineGraph`, using the :func:`~eagerx.core.specs.BridgeSpec.gui` method:
+Also, after using the :func:`~eagerx.core.entities.Object.make` method to make an object, we can visualize the :class:`~eagerx.core.graph_engine.EngineGraph`, using the :func:`~eagerx.core.specs.EngineSpec.gui` method:

 ::